ChrisHandley/LeightonAcademy/_episodes/03-anchorslinks.md

 > ## Can you create a hyperlink to a third section of text, where sections 1 and 2 have 300 words, and section 3 has 50?
 >
-> Can you create a hyperlin in your webpage?
-> Can you make an image a link?
 >
 > > ## Solution
 > > ~~~